 - Seat children facing forward on the sled.

 - Helmets are recommended, especially for younger kids.

 - Be careful of any loose clothing or scarves that can get tangled in a sled.

-This post was originally written in 2015 and updated in 2018.
-All photos taken by Mommy Poppins' Marisa Iallonardo.
+This post was originally written in 2015 and was updated for 2022.